proycon/folia/docs/src/text_annotation.rst

 Explanation
 -------------------------

-Text is considered an annotation rather than a given in FoLiA, but it is ubiquitous in almost all FoLiA documents, as a document without text is a rare occurrence.
+Text is considered an annotation like any other rather than a given in FoLiA, but it is ubiquitous in almost all FoLiA documents, as a document without text is a rare occurrence.
 Text content is always represented by the ``<t>`` element and can be associated with :ref:`structure_annotation_category` and :ref:`subtoken_annotation_category`.
 Consider text associated with a words in a sentence:

 .. code-block:: xml